Noah-Parsons/neutron-drip-line/docs/DECISIONS.md

 # Decisions log

-Every choice that could change a result goes here: what was chosen, why, and what else was tried.
-A careful reader should never have to guess.
+Every choice that could change a result goes here.

 Newest at the bottom.